Skip to content

 Inbox Vision

-Your email must include a subject line and a valid sending domain in order to see these previews.
-Be mindful of how your email can render different on the desktop versus on mobile devices.
-As you view these previews, you can review your content and ensure that your email is displaying as intended.
+To use Inbox Vision, your email must include a subject line.
+Consider how your email can render differently on the desktop versus on mobile devices.
+As you review these previews, you can check that your email appears as intended.

 To test your email message in Inbox Vision, do the following: